tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 1. [ ] Expected distribution and success of 2000 jobs over 10 node cluster w/ network disruption

 ### Job Events (Ryan)
-1. [ ] Expected job events are visible for all unified jobs
+1. [ ] Expected job events are visible for jobs with playbooks
 1. [ ] Expected job events are visible for playbooks with async tasks
 1. [ ] Expected job events are visible for playbooks when free strategy is used